-The early 19th century saw thousands of Indians from Punjab immigrating to America through Canada.
-While there were many instances of sporadic South Asian visits before, a sustained campaign of immigration started in the period of 1900-17 when Punjabi men holding British Army positions in the Pacific and Far East, landed in America lured by the prospects in lumbering, agriculture and railroads.
-An estimated 85 percent of these were Sikhs, 13 percent were Muslims and only 2 percent were Hindus, a fact which didn’t seem to matter to the local media and population which termed them collectively as ‘Hindus.’
+The early 19th Century saw thousands of Indians from Punjab migrating to America through Canada.
+While there were many instances of sporadic South Asian visits before, a sustained campaign of immigration started in the period of 1900-1917 when Punjabi men holding British Army positions in the Pacific and far East, landed in America lured by the prospects in lumbering, agriculture and railroads.
+An estimated 85 per cent of these were Sikhs, 13 per cent were Muslims and only 2 per cent were Hindus, a fact which didn’t seem to matter to the local media and population which termed them collectively as ‘Hindus’.
 The arrival of the ‘exotic immigrants’ lasted for a few years as economic and social discrimination reared its head.

 When Indian lumber workers in Bellingham demanded better pay, they were attacked by a mob and thrown out of the city.
 But the agriculturally adept Punjabi men were then able to create a comfortable home in the agricultural lands of America, especially in the Central and Imperial Valleys of California.
 The extensive agricultural knowledge which they had was applied to establish troves of peach and prunes orchards, which today provide 95% of the peaches and 60% of the prunes that grow in Yuba Sutter County.
 The establishment of autonomous agricultural lands and achievement of economic certainty meant that these men could now get married and focus on their family lives.
 However, the discriminatory and racist laws of the time proved to act as deterrents.

 The California Alien Land Act of 1913 prohibited the immigrant communities of Sikhs and Indians from owning farm holdings, and the immigration restrictions prevented them from bringing their families and wives to the country to live with them.
 The Punjabi community, with majority being Sikhs, responded by forming communities with another ethnic minority which worked closely with them – the Mexican Women.